Create a webhook automation

 ### Payload examples

-This section includes examples of webhook payloads for some common use cases.
+The following examples show webhook payloads for common use cases.
 The examples demonstrate how to use [payload variables](#payload-variables).

 <Tabs>